sdimitro/CS487-HawksMarket/README.md

 ###**Final Note:**
 HawksMarket is only there to make a connection between a potential buyer and a seller.
 No actual transaction can take place on the website.
-The two ends are suppose to meet after the connection has been made.
+The two ends are supposed to meet after the connection has been made.
 As a result, we are not responsible for anything that happens during the actual transaction.
 Also, keep in mind that only public information are shared through the website.
 Basically, no more than what is available